barryclark/jekyll-now/_posts/2016-09-30-swot-analysis.md

         <tr>
           <td>
             <ul>
-              <li>I often leave things unfinished until the last minute.</li>
+              <li>I often find myself procrastinating, leaving things unfinished until the last minute as a result.</li>
               <li>I don't get as much sleep as I should.</li>
             </ul>
           </td>
           <td>
             <ul>
               <li>I could potentially spend less time than is necessary studying, by volunteering and socializing excessively.</li>
-              <li>On the other hand, I could spend too little time on volunteering and socializing, which I believe are crucial to a fulfilling and successful student life.</li>
+              <li>On the other hand, I could spend too little time volunteering and socializing, which I believe to be crucial activities to a fulfilling and successful student life.</li>
             </ul>
           </td>
         </tr>